Drizin/CodegenCS/docs/Comparison-T4.md

 # How does CodegenCS compare to T4 Templates?

-I suggest that you check the [documentation](https://github.com/CodegenCS/CodegenCS/tree/master/src/Core/CodegenCS) of the core library, but I can summarize a few differences:
+I suggest that you check the [Main Project Documentation](https://github.com/CodegenCS/CodegenCS) but I can summarize a few differences:

 ## Indentation Control

-T4 **does not have indentation control** (it's a major headache to adjust indents, spacing, and linebreaks).
+[T4 Templates](https://docs.microsoft.com/en-us/visualstudio/modeling/code-generation-and-t4-text-templates?view=vs-2022) **do not have indentation control** (it's a major headache to adjust indents, spacing, and linebreaks).

 In CodegenCS indenting works like magic - you can embed anything a text block (even multiline blocks or complex callback actions) and indenting is just preserved/consistent.
 CodegenCS TextWriter accepts virtually anything embedded in the interpolated string but yet it **preserves the indentation of the outer blocks**.